Node Js Backend Developer

 • This allows Node.js to handle multiple I/O operations concurrently without blocking the main thread.

-Q25.
-What is temporal dead zone?
+Q. What is the temporal dead zone?

 Ans.